 You might say this company really believes in freedom of the press.
 Freedom Communications is a leading newspaper publisher with more than 40 newspapers and magazines for cities and communities in California.
 Its portfolio includes The Orange County Register, which boasts a circulation of about 235,000.
 The company also publishes about 30 weekly community papers and specialty publications.
 Its Freedom Interactive division creates websites and other new media content for its properties.
-Freedom Communications, which emerged from bankruptcy in 2010, was founded by R. C. Hoiles.
+Freedom Communications was founded by R. C. Hoiles.
 It is controlled by 2100 Trust, an investment group dedicated to the future of journalism and newspapers.
+It filed for bankruptcy a second time in late 2015 (the first time was in 2009).

 Freedom Communications' plan to return to financial stability rests on selling non-core assets.